Veneer Versus Solid Wood Furniture: Myths, Mistakes and Misconceptions

 Rightly or wrongly, a heavy piece of furniture is often considered of higher quality than a lighter one.

-The advantages of using solid wood in furniture making
+The pros of solid wood

 i.
 Easier to repair

-Solid wood furniture is better to receive screws, nails and glue than the chipboard or mdf which supports much of modern veneered furniture.
+Solid wood furniture is better to receive screws, nails and glue than the chipboard or mdf which supports much of veneered furniture.

 Not only are legs, joints and hinges less likely to fail in the first place, they are more easily repaired if this occurs.